-Finally, we investigate whether the effect of the single market program and the adoption of the Euro depends on the initial level of regulation by adding the variables SINGLEMKT \ REGNOPO(-1) and EMU \ REGNOPO(-1)to the specification of column 2.
-The effect of the single market is independent of the level of regulation: the coefficient of the interaction term between the single market dummy and the level of regulation lagged one is not statistically significant both in a specification in which we exclude the variable EMU\REGNOPO(-1) and in one in which we include it (results are not shown but are available upon request).
-To the contrary, column 3 shows that the effect of the Euro was larger the larger the initial level of regulation, reemphasizing the process of convergence mentioned above.
+Finally, we investigate whether the effect of the single market program and the adoption of the Euro depends on the initial level of regulation by adding the variables ESM\REG(-1) and EMU\REG(-1) to the specification of column 2.
+The effect of the single market is independent of the level of regulation: the coefficient of the interaction term between the single market dummy and the level of regulation lagged one is not statistically significant both in a specification in which we exclude the variable EMU\REG(-1) and in one in which we include it (results are not shown but are available upon request).

+On the contrary, column 3 shows that the effect of the Euro was larger the larger the initial level of regulation, reemphasizing the process of convergence mentioned above.
 Note that, in column 3, the coefficients of the dummy variable EMU in the energy and communication sectors become positive but insignificant (see column 3).
-However, the magnitude of the coefficients of the variables EMU\ENERGY, and EMU\COMMUNICATIONS and of EMU \ REGNOPO(-1) imply that, for each value of REGNOPO(-1)observed in the energy and communications sectors, adopting the Euro is always associated with deregulation.
-The total effect ranges from a minimum of -0.09 in the energy sector and -0.02 in communications when regulation takes the minimum value (equal respectively to 1.1 and 0.37) to a maximum value of -0.70 and -0.72 when regulation is at its maximum value of 6.
-For the transportation sector, the Euro leads to a deregulation only in country-years in which the level of regulation is larger than 3.64.
+However, the magnitude of the coefficients of the variables $EMU\ENERGY$ , and $EMU\COMMUNICATIONS$ and of EMU\REG(-1) imply that, for each value of REG(-1) observed in the energy and communications sectors, adopting the Euro is always associated with deregulation.